 The IACUC regulates the use of animals by requiring investigators to submit a "Proposal to Use Laboratory Animals in Research and Teaching" and controls the use of animal tissue through the form entitled "Request to Use Fresh or Frozen Animal Tissues in Research and Teaching."
 The IACUC proposal is periodically revised to enhance Committee review, improve project design, and provide information that will heighten the awareness of UofL scientists regarding humane animal care and use.
-Please refer to the "" section in order to access new/renewal or tissue proposal materials.

 The IACUC reviews all animal use proposals and requests to use animal tissue, including those involved in pilot and/or internally funded research.
 Proposals must be submitted by Project Directors prior to the start of related research or teaching activities.
-Each large-animal proposal is subject to an annual review; continued approval may be granted during the annual review process.
+Each USDA-regulated animal proposal is subject to an annual review; continued approval may be granted during the annual review process.
 A newly revised application must be submitted at the end of three years.

 Proposals are initially submitted to IACUC via the web-based module.